osha7/tech-challenge/README.md

+To successfully get this Repo up and running:

+This application was built on
+React version 16.14.0
+This version of React is best used for functionality of app to update run: npm update --save react

+After version is updated

+please run:

+npm install
+npm view react version
+npm start

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: